brettlangdon/datadog-katacoda-scenarios/dash-apm-python/step_6.md

-In this phase we are going to introduce an latency into our application to see how we can track it down.
+In this phase we are going to introduce an exception into our application to see how we can track it down.

 `restart-services`{{execute interrupt}} to continue.